balazskreith/hamok-ts/docs/queue.md

 	maxOutboundMessageValues: 100,

 	/**
 	 * Optional.
-A base map to be used as the initial state of the queue.
+A base map to be used as the initial state of the map.
+	 *
+	 * DEFAULT: a new and empty BaseMap instance
 	 */
-	baseMap: new BaseMap<number, T>(),
+	baseMap: new BaseMap<K, V>(),

 	/**
 	 * Optional.
 The length of byte array used for queue keys.